7 Royal Icing Mistakes and How To Fix Them

 Bunny dimples!

-Air bubbles happen to us all and they’re a simple fix.
-This could be because the icing was over whipped.
-When you see them on the surface of your cookie, use a toothpick or a scribe tool to gently pop them.
+To fix this, look for air bubbles on the surface of your cookie after piping the base layer.
+Use a toothpick or a scribe tool to gently pop them.
 You can also gently drop the cookie onto the table to even out the icing.

 #6 Layer Your Icing Correctly